 According to MarketingSherpa, about 60% of consumers subscribe to a brand’s list to get promotional messages.
-So, there’s nothing wrong with sending promotional emails to your subscribers once and awhile.
+So, there’s nothing wrong with sending promotional emails to your subscribers occasionally.

 5. New Product Announcements

-Before releasing a new product, you need to get your audience excited about it.
+Before releasing a new product, you must excite your audience.
 One way to do that is by sending them a new product announcement newsletter.

-In the newsletter, you can let your audience know all about your new product and what day it’s being released.
+In the newsletter, you can inform your audience about your new product and what day it’s being released.

 6. Coupons and Promotions